MathildeAguiar/docs_internship/journal.md

 ### 06/07/21:
 * Corrected some queries (creation chapter/exercise/session) and modified some URL paths.
 However it's still buggy sometimes.
 I need to work on it again.
 * I coded the first aspect of the student's results dashboard and did the queries.
 I still need to improve this concept.

+### 07/07/21:
+* I keep coding a first version on the students' results dashboard and management.
+I want to present it to Yannick at tomorrow's meeting.
+* I corrected some minor bugs to have a kinda clean interface for tomorrow

+### 08/07/21:
+**Meeting with Yannick**
+* We talked about the interfaces look and he suggested me some improvments and gave me some nice ideas !
+* We talked about the final report
+* We talked about the NLP part of the project.
+We still don't know what I will work on exactly but we thought about a task of topic labeling/relationship extraction

+### 09/07/21:
+I changed some things according to yesterday's meeting :
+* I added a slider to choose the limited time in the exercises creation form.
+* I started to do the documentation using PDoc.
+Still not having the result I want.
+* I added a rich text field where the user can highlight/ change color etc for the 'summary' part in chapter creation form.
+However I don't like the way it's displayed on the 'list of..' tables (rendered as raw HTML).
+* I started handling files paths in the database for the chapters if the user wants to illustrate a chapter with images/videos/etc.

+### 12/07/21:
+* I changed some minor details
+* I brainstormed the students' management interface.

+### 13/07/21:
+* I changed the tables looks with having more useful information on these.
+I didn't need to use 'Vues' as suggested by Yannick.
+* I found out the way to prepopulate a form.
+Now the interfaces of modification of assignments/chapter/exos works.
+However the changes don't really apply to the database side!
+I must correct that point.